Table of Contents

 • Enterprise stability at scale

 Solr works best for organizations with existing DevOps and search expertise.
-If you’re trying to move fast on product discovery experiments, it can become a bottleneck.
+If you’re trying to move fast on product discovery experiments, it can become a bottleneck because every improvement competes with engineering priorities.

 5. Swiftype (by Elastic)

 Swiftype offers hosted search powered by Elastic without infrastructure management.
-It’s a reasonable middle ground when you want to avoid running clusters but still want something more configurable than basic app-store search.
+It’s a reasonable middle ground when you want to avoid running clusters but still need something more configurable than basic app-store search.

 It simplifies setup but limits backend flexibility.
 That shows up when you need deeper control over ranking signals, segmentation, or tight integration with recommendations and lifecycle messaging (e.g., Klaviyo flows triggered by search intent).
 If your retention program depends on what shoppers search for, you’ll feel those limits quickly.